44th G7 summit: Heads of government

 The following leaders were invited to the Outreach Session of the G7 Summit.

 Heads of international organizations

 The following heads of international organizations were invited to the Outreach Session of the G7 Summit.

 Dispute with Donald Trump

 Background

-The summit was dubbed the “G6+1” by the Government of France and political commentators.
-This resulted from the United States withdrawing from the Joint Comprehensive Plan of Action and from the Paris Agreement, American tariffs, and trade-related disputes between Trump and French President Emmanuel Macron and Canadian Prime Minister Justin Trudeau.
+The summit was dubbed the “G6+1” by the government of France and political commentators.
+This resulted from the United States withdrawing from the Joint Comprehensive Plan of Action and from the Paris Agreement, American tariffs, and trade-related disputes between Trump and French President Emmanuel Macron and Trudeau.

 Comments by Donald Trump to Shinzo Abe

-President Trump insulted Japanese Prime Minister Shinzo Abe.
+Trump insulted Japanese Prime Minister Shinzo Abe.
 He stated he would send 25 million ethnic Mexicans to Japan, saying that “you don't have this problem, but I can send you 25 million Mexicans and you'll be out of office very soon”.

 Comments by Donald Trump on Justin Trudeau

 Trump left the summit early in order to travel to Singapore for the United States' first summit with North Korean leader Kim Jong-un.
 On 9 June 2018, he tweeted that he had instructed the representatives of the United States not to endorse the communique and criticized Justin Trudeau's statements at a news conference following the meeting, calling him “meek and mild” and “dishonest and weak”.